Alexhuszagh/PyCPP/README.md

 **Encoding and Decoding**

-Any modern application should be Unicode aware, and crosscxx includes routines for [code point conversions](/src/unicode.h) and [codec conversions](codec.h), as well as [Unicode-aware case conversions](/src/casemap.h).
+Any modern application should be Unicode aware, and fun++ includes routines for [code point conversions](/src/unicode.h) and [codec conversions](codec.h), as well as [Unicode-aware case conversions](/src/casemap.h).
 They provide two APIs: a modern wrapper for STL string conversions, and a C-API taking a src and dst buffer.

 Support features include

 - UTF-8, UTF-16, and UTF-32 conversions
 - std::string, std::u16string, and std::u32string conversions.
 - Lowercase, uppercase, and titlecase Unicode conversions.

+**Fileystem**

 **High-Level Features**